Opentrons/opentrons/api/docs/v2/new_labware.rst

 Labelling Liquids in Wells
 **************************

-The labelling methods are optional code features that help you keep track of the liquids in the various wells used at the beginning of your protocol.
-They let you identify well contents by name and volume and add corresponding labels to a single well, or groups of wells, in well plates and reservoirs.
-They also extend the liquid labelling functionality currently available in the Opentrons app (v6.3 or higher) to our Python API.
+Optionally, you can specify the liquids that should be in various wells at the beginning of your protocol.
+Doing so helps you identify well contents by name and volume, and adds corresponding labels to a single well, or group of wells, in well plates and reservoirs.
+Viewing the initial liquid setup in a Python protocol is available in the Opentrons App v6.3.0 or higher.

-To use these optional methods, you first create a liquid object with :py:meth:`.define_liquid` and label individual wells by calling :py:meth:`.load_liquid`, both within the ``run()`` function of your Python protocol.
+To use these optional methods, first create a liquid object with :py:meth:`.define_liquid` and then label individual wells by calling :py:meth:`.load_liquid`, both within the ``run()`` function of your Python protocol.

-Additionally, ``define_liquid`` accepts a hex color code.
-This code adds a color to that liquid's label when you import a Python protocol into the Opentrons app.
-The ``define_liquid`` method accepts standard 3-, 4-, 6-, and 8-character hex color codes.

 Let's examine how these two methods work.
 The following examples demonstrate how to define colored water samples for a well plate and reservoir.

 Defining Liquids
 ^^^^^^^^^^^^^^^^

 This example uses ``define_liquid`` to create two liquid objects and instantiates them with the variables ``greenWater`` and ``blueWater``, respectively.
-The arguments for ``define_liquid`` let you name the liquid, describe it, and assign it a color.
+The arguments for ``define_liquid`` are all required, and let you name the liquid, describe it, and assign it a color:

 .. code-block:: python